securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 Unlike the Authorization Code Grant Type, the Implicit Grant does not use:

-- A client secret (since it’s designed for public clients).
+- A client secret (since it's designed for public clients).
 - An authorization code (the access token is issued directly).
 - A refresh token (refresh tokens are not supported in this flow).

 ### **Step 1: Client Initiates the Authorization Request**
-- The user interacts with the client (e.g., clicks a “Log in with Google” button on a single page app).
+- The user interacts with the client (e.g., clicks a "Log in with Google" button on a single page app).
-- The client redirects the user’s browser to the authorization server’s **authorization endpoint** with a URL containing the following query parameters:
+- The client redirects the user's browser to the authorization server's **authorization endpoint** with a URL containing the following query parameters:
   - `response_type=token`: Indicates the client is requesting an access token directly (the key differentiator of the Implicit Grant).
-  - `client_id`: The client’s unique identifier.
+  - `client_id`: The client's unique identifier.
   - `redirect_uri`: The URI where the authorization server will redirect the user after authorization.
   - `scope`: The scope of access being requested (e.g., `read_profile`, `write_email`).
   - `state` (optional but recommended): A random string generated by the client to prevent CSRF attacks.